mikro-orm/mikro-orm/docs/versioned_docs/version-3.6/relationships.md

 }
 ```

-You can also specify how operations on given entity should should [cascade](cascading.md)
+You can also specify how operations on given entity should [cascade](cascading.md)
 to the referred entity.

 ## OneToMany